aleshaleksey/fansys23/combat.md

 The normal reach for medium sized creatures is 5ft (aka into the adjacent square or one square).
 Sometimes a reach can be described as "long".
 This means that an entity may use a "secondary action", to extend a single by 5ft.
 A reach of 10ft will reach two squares, a reach of 15ft will reach 3 squares and so on.
 If a creature with a reach of "long" uses a weapon with a range of "long", the long descriptors cancel out, and the range is increased by 5ft.

+Ranged weapons fired while you are in melee are made at disadvantage (See "[Ranged Weapons, collateral and melee](weapons-armour.md#ranged-weapons-collateral-and-melee)").

 ### Creature sizes, reach and combat

 Size is, amongst other things, a measure of how much space an entity occupies.
 This affects various combat parameters and can be seen in the "[Size rules](base-rules.md#size-rules)".
 Tiny and diminutive entities that have a reach of 0ft must occupy the same square as their target to make the attack.